What is Agile Marketing? And why should I care?

 It’s so easy to just walk in, turn on your computer, flick through your emails, and pick something to work on.
 Stand-ups mean that everyone is forced to work on the most urgent, pressing tasks because they understand the priorities and dependencies in the team.

 It actually makes a lot of sense.
-Whenever I’ve tried it in the past, it’s always been during a big, complex project and it’s really worked to increase efficiency.
+Whenever I’ve tried it in the past, it’s always been during a big, complex project and having cross functional teams together really worked to increase efficiency.
 (Note to self to use with all ongoing activity…)

 A/B testing email campaigns